dsshean/TheSimulation/README.md

 Update as of 5/20/2025
 * setup_simulation.py migrated to use ADK - use setup_simulation_adk.py for more robust simulacra generation.
+* Input mode:  The code is there to interact with the simulated world and simulacra, but cannot be accessed due to rich console.
+Thinking of migrating the interface to streamlit or other webui to enable this mode.

 Update as of 5/19/2025
 * Current state - Fully functional - Needs enhancements and contributions welcomed.